openhab/org.openhab.binding.zwave/doc/qubino/zmnhtd_0_0.md

 ### Parameter 13: Timer turning off External relay output

-Automatic turning off External relay output after set time When External relay is ON it goes automatically OFF after time defined by this parameter.
+Automatic turning off External relay output after set time
+<p&gtWhen External relay is ON it goes automatically OFF after time defined by this parameter.
 Timer is reset to zero each time the module receive ON command regardless from where it comes (push button, associated module, controller,..).
-Available configuration parameters (data type is 2 Byte DEC)
+Available configuration parameters (data type is 2 Byte DEC)</p&gt
 Values in the range 0 to 32535 may be set.

 The manufacturer defined default value is ```0```.